+- Foundations of Public Health (PH 201)

 - Epidemiology (PH 202)

 - Research methods (PH 203)

-- The Professionalization Seminar (PH 208a & 208b)
+- Professionalization Seminar (PH 208a & 208b)

 Students may petition the Graduate Group's Education and Curriculum Committee to substitute a different statistics class or classes.
 Such a class or classes must cover some part of linear models and must be approved by the instructor of record of the statistics class(es) to be substituted.